 HP has not announced pricing for the HP Elite x3, but based on this spec sheet, you should expect it to cost a pretty penny.
 The Windows 10 smartphone is expected to arrive sometime later this summer.

-At the MWC 2016 preview event, HP had no working samples.
-The mock-up Mobile Extender feels similar to a Chromebook in that it's lightweight and almost entirely plastic.
+The Mobile Extender feels similar to a Chromebook in that it's lightweight and almost entirely plastic without feeling chintzy at all.
 The keyboard's travel felt a bit short for HP's typical keyboard design, but – then again – this was a pre-production model.

 The screen also rotates on an L-shaped hinge, which props the keyboard up by a few centimeters for an angled typing experience.
 Unfortunately, the laptop isn't a 2-in-1 device.